nblagoev/Gmail.ps/README.md

 #### Examples

-1. Get the messages in the inbox:
+1. Get the unread messages in the inbox:

     ```powershell
 	$inbox = $gmail | Get-Mailbox